-A list of all persons to whom absentee ballots have been issued will be maintained in the Office of the District Clerk^{} or Board designee and made available for public inspection during regular office hours until the day of the election/vote.
+A list of all persons to whom absentee ballots have been issued will be maintained in the Office of the District Clerk or Board designee and made available for public inspection during regular office hours until the day of the election/vote.
 Any qualified voter may, upon examination of this list, file a written challenge of the qualifications as a voter of any person whose name appears on this list, stating the reason for the challenge.
+A challenge to an absentee ballot may not be made on the basis that the voter should have applied for an early mail ballot.
 The written challenge will be transmitted by the District Clerk or Board designee to the election inspectors on the day of the District election/vote.
-In addition, any qualified voter may challenge the acceptance of the absentee voter's ballot of any person on this list by making his or her reasons known to the election inspector before the close of the polls.